Skip to main content

 Learn how to catch these elusive fish.
 This course offers informative tips and techniques to help any musky angler—beginner to experienced angler—catch more muskies.

-Fee: $385 includes one-year membership to Muskies Inc. Contact Ralph C. via e-mail at [email protected].
-For more information, visit www.MuskiesInc.org and www.mi22.com.
+Fee: $385 includes one-year membership to Muskies Inc. Contact Ralph C. via e-mail.
+For more information about muskie conservation, angler programs, and local chapters, visit Muskies Inc. and Muskies Inc. Chapter 22 online.
 Like us on Facebook at Muskies Inc Chapter 22-New Jersey.